-It is imperative that if an accident occurs with one of your employees, that you review the facts to determine if the defendant (negligent third party) was working in the course and scope of their employment with a governmental entity.
+Our employment lawyers advise that it is imperative that if an accident occurs with one of your employees, that you review the facts to determine if the defendant (negligent third party) was working in the course and scope of their employment with a governmental entity.
 This would be applicable in a car accident where a city employee is driving a city vehicle.
-In a premise liability case, it would be more obvious in that the dangerous condition is the basis for the accident such as an uneven sidewalk causing a person to trip and fall.
+In a premise liability case, it would be more obvious that the dangerous condition is the basis for the accident such as an uneven sidewalk causing a person to trip and fall.

-In order to determine what you must file to preserve your rights under the California Torts Claims Act, it is recommended that you go to that particular municipality’s website to determine if there is a claim form that you can complete online.
+In order to determine what you must file to preserve your rights under the California Torts Claims Act, our labor lawyers recommend that you go to that particular municipality’s website to determine if there is a claim form that you can complete online.
 Your claim form must state the basis of your claim against the governmental entity, the amount in controversy, and why you think the governmental entity is responsible.
 It was very important that this claim form be filed within 6 months of the accident or your rights will be forever barred.

-Technically speaking, if no response is received after filing the claim form with the government entity, the statute of limitations for filing a Compliant reverts to two years from the date of loss.
-However, it is a best practice to still comply with the 6-month rule for filing the Complaint.
+Technically speaking, if no response is received after filing the claim form with the government entity, the statute of limitations for filing a Complaint reverts to two years from the date of loss.
+However, our labor attorneys note that it is a best practice to still comply with the 6-month rule for filing the Complaint.

 Common examples of governmental claims act cases involving personal injury or property damage are:

 1. The negligent acts of its employees in causing a motor vehicle accident;

 2. Premises liability for dangerous conditions on governmental property;